marlomgirardi/react-template/README.md

 ### IE 11 support

 - Put `ie 11` in `overrideBrowserslist` property inside of `webpack.base.js` file.
-- Put `import 'react-app-polyfill/ie11';` in the `index.js`.
+- Put `import 'react-app-polyfill/ie11';` in the `index.jsx`.
 More info [here](https://www.npmjs.com/package/react-app-polyfill#supporting-internet-explorer)
-- To use `whyDidYouRender` you need to replace the require call on `index.js`.
+- To use `whyDidYouRender` you need to replace the require call on `index.jsx`.
 See more [here](https://github.com/welldone-software/why-did-you-render#installation)

 ## TODO